Elephant Herds: The Power of Moms Working Together

 That’s on her.

 Christian.
 Non-Christian.
 Liberal.
 Republican.
 We all seem to be looking for a cause to fight for—or fight against.
 And in the process, we isolate each other, convinced that righteousness must come at the cost of connection.
 I’ve been there.
 I’ve stood in my own self-righteousness, judging to make myself feel better.
-But that only builds more walls, fuels more division, and creates more noise.
+But that only builds more walls, fuels more division, creates more noise.

 We don’t have to be best friends.
 We don’t have to hang out.
 But we can evolve—with curiosity instead of criticism.
-Women already face enough judgment from the world; we don’t need to clutch our pearls and pile it on each other.
+Women already face enough judgment from the world; we don’t need to clutch our pearls and pile them on each other.

 Dignity and character show up in how we handle differences.
 It’s the ability to learn from people we disagree with—or don’t even like.
 It’s choosing to clarify before jumping to conclusions.
 It’s being curious instead of judgmental.
 It’s staying open enough to appreciate different perspectives without trying to force, manipulate, or condescend.